 Where to stay in Chelsea

 - Luxury: The Maritime Hotel NYC.
 This hotel is beautifully decorated and very close to Chelsea Piers.
 As its name suggests, this hotel has strong nautical theme but it still has great aesthetic.
 No ropes lying around but porthole style windows and squashy leather armchairs.
 A great option in Chelsea!
+Click here to check the reviews, photos and availability.

 - Mid-range: Innside by Melia New York Media.
 It’s a great place to stay and conveniently located near Penn Station.
 The rooms are modern and feature floor-to-ceiling windows with incredible views of the city.
 Their on-site restaurant has a gorgeous terrace.
+Click here to check the reviews, photos and availability.

 - Budget: Leo House.
 This hotel offers incredible value for your money.
 It’s well-located, they offer good service and hospitality, a nice breakfast is included and you have access to an adorable garden.
 It’s run by a Catholic charity.
+Click here to check the reviews, photos and availability.

 - Find all the Chelsea hotels